Foundation Course in Acting

 The audition is a two stage process:

-The Preliminary audition usually consists of two, but sometimes three, audition speeches.
+Preliminary auditions run continually between November and April.
+You will be seen at preliminary auditions by two members of the audition panel.
+The preliminary audition usually consists of two, but sometimes three, audition speeches.
 Each speech should last about 2 minutes, and certainly no longer than 3 minutes.
 The panel may stop you if your speech is longer than 3 minutes.

-Piece B - Modern The modern piece should provide a clear contrast to the classical piece and we would encourage you to choose a piece written after 1960.
+- Piece B - Contemporary The contemporary piece should provide a clear contrast to the classical piece and be written after 1960.
 Do not use Chekhov or Shaw for this piece.

 - All candidates must have an alternative classical piece prepared (same rules as Piece A), which they may or may not be called upon to perform.